 The NCC does not apply to credit provided by a pawnbroker, in the ordinary course of a pawnbroker’s business, as long as:

 - the pawnbroker is lawfully conducting business; and

 However, pawnbroking transactions may be considered to be unjust and re-opened under sections 76 to 81 of the NCC.
-See also ‘Pawnbrokers’ in Chapter 5.8: Mortgages, consumer leases and other finance products.
+See also ‘Pawnbrokers’.

 Trustees of estates

-The NCC will not apply where credit is provided by a trustee of the All the property a person has, including real property and personal property.
-It is often used to describe property belonging to someone who has died, or the property of a bankrupt. of a deceased person to a (1) Someone whose money or property is being looked after for them by someone else (called a trustee).
-(2) A person who is left something in a will, also sometimes called a legatee.
-See also trust. or prospective beneficiary of the deceased’s estate.
+The NCC will not apply where credit is provided by a trustee of the estate of a deceased person to a beneficiary or prospective beneficiary of the deceased’s estate.
 However, such arrangements are also subject to the unjust transactions provisions of sections 76 to 81 of the NCC (s 6(10) NCC).

 A partial exemption from the NCC applies where credit is provided by an employer (or a corporation related to an employer) to an employee or former employee if: